Southwest Airlines Flight 1380: Accident

-The flight crew stated that the departure and climb from LaGuardia were normal, with no indications of any problems; the first officer was flying and the captain was monitoring.
-They reported that the aircraft yawed and set off several cockpit emergency alarms; a "gray puff of smoke" appeared and the aircraft's cabin suddenly lost air pressure.
-The flight crew donned their emergency oxygen masks and the first officer began the emergency descent.
-The flight data recorder (FDR) showed that the left engine's performance parameters all dropped simultaneously, vibration became severe and within five seconds the cabin altitude alert activated.
+The flight crew stated that the departure and climb from LaGuardia were normal, with no indications of any problems; First Officer Ellisor was the pilot flying at the time of the engine failure, and Captain Shults was monitoring.
+They reported that the aircraft yawed, several cockpit alarms went off, a "gray puff of smoke" appeared, and the aircraft's cabin suddenly lost air pressure.
+The flight crew donned their emergency oxygen masks, and the first officer began the emergency descent.
+The flight data recorder (FDR) showed that the left engine's performance parameters all dropped simultaneously, vibration became severe, and within five seconds, the cabin altitude alert activated.
 The FDR also showed that the aircraft rolled left by about 40° before the flight crew was able to counter the roll.
 The flight crew reported that the aircraft was very difficult to control throughout the remainder of the flight because of the extensive damage.
-The captain took over flying the plane and the first officer carried out the emergency checklist.
+Captain Shults took over flying the plane, and the first officer carried out the emergency checklist.
 The captain asked the air traffic controller for a course diversion.
-She initially requested a course to the nearest airport, but then decided that the airport in Philadelphia was best equipped for this aircraft's emergency.
+She initially requested a course to the nearest airport but then decided that PHL was best equipped for this aircraft's emergency.
 The controller quickly provided vectors to PHL.
 The flight crew reported initial communications difficulties because of the loud noises, distraction and wearing oxygen masks, but as the aircraft descended, communications improved.
 The captain initially planned on a long final approach to make sure the crew completed all the emergency checklists.
 Upon learning of the passengers' injuries, however, she decided to speed the approach and expedite landing.

-Three flight attendants, Rachel Fernheimer, Seanique Mallory and Kathryn Sandoval, were assigned to the flight and another Southwest Airlines employee was a passenger.
+Three flight attendants, Rachel Fernheimer, Seanique Mallory, and Kathryn Sandoval, were assigned to the flight, and another Southwest Airlines employee was onboard as a passenger.
 All four reported that they heard a loud sound and felt severe vibration.
 The oxygen masks automatically deployed in the cabin.
 The flight attendants retrieved portable oxygen bottles and began moving through the cabin to assist passengers with their oxygen masks.
-As they moved toward the midcabin, they found an adult female passenger in row 14 blown part way out the broken window; with the help of two passengers, flight attendants pulled the victim inside the aircraft and other passengers performed emergency cardiopulmonary resuscitation.
-The passenger died after being admitted to a local hospital for treatment.
-A spokesperson for the Philadelphia Department of Public Health stated the cause of death of the passenger was blunt force trauma to the head, neck and torso.
+As they moved toward the mid-cabin, they found Jennifer Riordan, an adult female passenger in row 14 partially blown out the broken window.
+With the help of two passengers, flight attendants pulled Riordan inside the aircraft and other passengers performed CPR on her.
+Riordan died after being admitted to a local hospital for treatment.
+A spokesperson for the Philadelphia Department of Public Health stated that Riordan's cause of death was blunt force trauma to the head, neck and torso.
 Eight other passengers sustained minor injuries.

+The aircraft was substantially damaged and written off as a result of the accident.